Can you have a caffeine sensitivity?

 Caffeine-containing drinks are addictive and the thought of stopping or reducing coffee/caffeine content may be too much to bear, even for those suffering from symptoms.
 Withdrawal symptoms include headache, irritability, inability to concentrate, drowsiness, insomnia, and stomach pain may appear within 12 to 24 hours after stopping caffeine intake, peak at roughly 48 hours, but usually only last a few days; well worth it for the benefits you might feel to your long-term health.

-For example it may not be the caffeine in your coffee causing the problem but the coffee beans themselves, or the added milk, or indeed not the coffee at all but reactions to other foods that you are eating.
+It can be difficult to identify if you have a coffee inolerance.
+For example it may not be the caffeine in your coffee causing the problem, You may have a coffee intolerance from the bean, or be intolerant to milk .
 One approach that can be used is to change your diet removing foods identified using a simple blood test for reactions to these large protein molecules in foods (a food-specific IgG test).